undisbeliever/terrific-audio-driver/docs/samples.md

      * 250 Hz (128 wavelength)

 ### Loop Options

+The first Combo-Box is the loop type:

  * None:  The sample will not loop.
- * Loop With Filter:  The sample at the given sample point (multiple of 16).
+ * Loop:  The sample at the given sample point (multiple of 16).
    The BRR filter is not reset at the loop point.
 The sample might not loop perfectly, causing either low-frequency noise or glitches.
- * Loop Resets Filter:  The sample loops at the given sample point (multiple of 16).
-The BRR filter is reset at the loop point.
-The sample will loop perfectly, but the block after the loop point might have noise.
  * Dupe Block Hack:  Duplicates `N` blocks to the end of the sample in an attempt to increase the quality of the first-looping BRR block.
     * This increases the sample size by 9 bytes per block.